Pfizer: COVID-19 shot 95% effective, seeking clearance soon

 The companies didn’t disclose safety details but said no serious vaccine side effects have been reported, with the most common problem being fatigue after the second vaccine dose, affecting about 4% of participants.

-The study has enrolled nearly 44,000 people in the U.S. and five other countries.
-The trial will continue to collect safety and efficacy data on volunteers for two more years.
+The study has enrolled nearly 44,000 people in the United States and five other countries.
+The trial will continue to collect safety and effectiveness data on volunteers for two more years.

 Pfizer and BioNTech said they expect to produce up to 50 million vaccine doses globally in 2020 and up to 1.3 billion doses in 2021.